Contact

 And then you stood up and put yourself down.

-Posture is Also a Thing
+Posture is also a Thing

 Don't Chase Trends

-Don’t Be Afraid to Ask Stupid Questions
+Don't be Afraid to Ask Stupid Questions

 Keep learning